dmz44/Robotics_Assignment_1/README.md

 Just like SLAM, you will demonstrate your understanding of parameters in ROS2 software with Navigation2.

 The Navigation2 stack has many unique parameters that change performance for different robots.
 Although it’s similar to the ROS1 Navigation, please refer to the Configuration Guide of Navigation2 or the ROS Navigation Tuning Guide by Kaiyu Zheng for more details.

+**Note that some navigation parameter changes might break your simulation.**

 Reference:
 <https://emanual.robotis.com/docs/en/platform/turtlebot3/navigation/#navigation>